 What is a workshop, and how does it work?

-Can I still be in individual counseling and participate in a group or workshop?
+Can I still be in individual therapy and participate in a group or workshop?

 Most likely, yes.
-If you are in personal counseling, we recommend that you speak with your counselor before signing up for a therapy group.
+If you are in personal therapy, we recommend that you speak with your therapist before signing up for a therapy group.